nimuse2/think/README.md

 ## User Info.
 -  click on icons to change pictures and headings
--  will look at using alpha channel css next
+-  will look at using alpha channel css instead of fixed background next

 ## Layout
 - icons wrong